OneEyedSi/Pslogg_PowerShellLogger/README.md

 2. For the current user only:  **%UserProfile%\Documents\WindowsPowerShell\Modules** (usually resolves to C:\Users\\{user name}\Documents\WindowsPowerShell\Modules)

-If the PowerShell console or the PowerShell ISE is open when you copy the Prog folder to a recognized module location you may need to close and reopen the console or ISE for it to recognize the new Prog module.
+If the PowerShell console or the PowerShell ISE is open when you copy the Pslogg folder to a recognized module location you may need to close and reopen the console or ISE for it to recognize the new Pslogg module.

-Once the Prog folder has been saved to a recognized module location you should be able to call the module's functions without explicitly importing the module.
+Once the Pslogg folder has been saved to a recognized module location you should be able to call the module's functions without explicitly importing the module.

 ## Features

-The Prog module exports four functions:
+The Pslogg module exports four functions:

 1) **_Write-LogMessage_**:  Writes log messages to the host or to a PowerShell stream, and optionally to a log file;

-2) **_Get-LogConfiguration_**:  Retrieves a hash table which is a copy of the current configuration settings of the Prog module;
+2) **_Get-LogConfiguration_**:  Retrieves a hash table which is a copy of the current configuration settings of the Pslogg module;

 3) **_Set-LogConfiguration_**:  Sets one or more configuration settings.
-Use this function to set up the Prog module prior to writing any log messages;
+Use this function to set up the Pslogg module prior to writing any log messages;

 4) **_Reset-LogConfiguration_**:  Resets the configuration back to its default settings.

 ## Detailed Help for Exported Functions

-Once the Prog module has been imported into the local PowerShell session comment-based help can be used to view details of each of the functions exported from the module.
+Once the Pslogg module has been imported into the local PowerShell session comment-based help can be used to view details of each of the functions exported from the module.
 For example, to see details of the Write-LogMessage function enter the following in the PowerShell console: